mozilla/probe-scraper/CONTRIBUTING.md

 [fixed issues](https://github.com/mozilla/probe-scraper/issues?q=is%3Aissue+is%3Aclosed)
 filed by the project maintainers.

-Occasionally probe-scraper bugs are tracked inside Bugzilla, especially for issues which might affect other parts of the pipeline.
+Occasionally, probe-scraper bugs are tracked inside Bugzilla, especially for issues which might affect other parts of the pipeline.

 ## Opening pull requests